Coventry: city of change and movement

 And so she did.
 Lady Godiva sent word to the town that everyone should stay indoors, and rode through the town - her modesty protected by her long hair.

 This legend was first told in the 13th century.

 Historians now feel that, if true, it is unlikely that Lady Godiva was fully naked.
-Nonetheless, this has not stopped artists and authors who have and has been told and re-told the story of Lady Godiva and her horse ride for centuries.
+Nonetheless, this has not stopped artists and authors who have told and re-told the story of Lady Godiva and her horse ride for centuries.

-Coventry's role in the cloth and textile industires in England stretches back as far as the Middle Ages.
+Coventry's role in the cloth and textile industries in England stretches back as far as the Middle Ages.
 The lands around the city were suited to sheep farming, thus fuelling trade in wool.

 Silk weaving companies began to be established in Coventry in the 17th century, in part helped by Huguenot refugees who arrived in the city.

 In the early 19th century, industrialisation led to thousands being employed in textiles.
 J&J Cash's, a silk weaving company founded in the 1840s, were just one of many major employers.

 The ribbons below were made by Coventry manufacturers for the 1851 Great Exhibition, which celebrated advances in culture and industry.